Sunken52/Crash-Data-ML/README.md

 ### Issues and Resolutions

-1. **NODE_ID Table**: There were inconsistencies in the categorization of whether a node was in an urban or rural area.
+1. **NODE Table**: There were inconsistencies in the categorization of whether a node was in an urban or rural area.
 This table contained duplicate entries often with conflicting information.
 To resolve this, we used the ABS rural indexes as a substitute.

 2. **Vehicle Table**: The dataset for vehicles was initially rich but contained a significant number of null values, particularly in the 'weight of vehicle' field.
 These entries were removed to maintain data quality.